benbusby/vim-hubbub/README.md

 ## Setup
 1. Create a GitHub personal access token
     - Settings > Developer Settings > Personal Access Tokens
+    - Fine-grained tokens:
+        - Generate a new token with either "All repositories" or "Only select repositories" checked.
+        - Under "Repository permissions" check read/write permissions that reflect how you want to use Hubbub (i.e. creating issues requires write-mode for Issues, reviewing PRs requires write-mode for Pull Requests, etc).
+    - Tokens (classic):
         - Generate new token with the "repo" box checked
 2. After installing vim-hubbub, run `:HubbubInit`
     - You will be prompted for your token(s) and a password to encrypt them
     - Note: A password is recommended, but not required